Enable CMEK for Security Command Center

 • KEY_NAME: the name of your Cloud KMS key

-• ORG_NUMBER: your organization number
+• ORGANIZATION_NUMBER: your organization number

-Errors creating protected resources
+Resolve errors creating protected resources

-If you experience an error with creating new findings, notification configurations, mute configurations, or BigQuery exports, check whether a CMEK organization policy is set for your organization or any projects or folders in that organization.
+If you can't create these resources, then check whether a CMEK organization policy constraint is enforced for your organization, or for any projects or folders in that organization.
+For more information, see CMEK organization policy constraints on this page.